 - Acquire hands-on programming skills and advanced problem solving techniques in our dedicated computer science building (Eolas).

-- Our new laboratories and equipment provide excellent facilities for practical work and all our courses include a mix of lectures and lab work.
+- Our laboratories and equipment provide excellent facilities for practical work and all our courses include a mix of lectures and lab work.

 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.

-- We endeavour to provide a supportive and enjoyable atmosphere for learning through our Programming Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.
+- We endeavour to provide a supportive and enjoyable atmosphere for learning through our Computer Science Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

 - Computer Science (30 credits), Mathematics and 1 Arts subject from Groups 1, 2, 4 or 6 (or Critical Skills)